oomichi/try-kubernetes/README.rst

 Build e2e test binary.
 (NOTE: When changing the e2e code, we need to build the binary again to apply the changes)::

  # The docker daemon runs as root user, not docker user.
-So it is necessary to specify `su`
+So it is necessary to specify `sudo`
+ $ cd ${HOME}/go/src/k8s.io/test-infra/kubetest
+ $ go build
- $ sudo /usr/local/go/bin/go  run hack/e2e.go -- --build
+ $ sudo ./kubetest --build

 Run e2e test
 ------------